lawmurray/mendingwall/README.md

 ## Installation

 > [!TIP]
-> Packages are available for major Linux distributions from [download.indii.org](https://download.indii.org), and a Flatpak for direct download from [GitHub releases](https://github.com/lawmurray/mendingwall/releases/latest).
+> Packages are available for major Linux distributions from [download.indii.org](https://download.indii.org), and a Flatpak from [FlatHub](https://flathub.org/en/apps/org.indii.mendingwall).
 You can also install from source following the instructions provided below.

 A local installation to your home directory is sufficient; root permissions are not required to install or run.